Minnesota defeated top-ranked Wisconsin by a score of 3-1 to win the 2018 WCHA Final Faceoff on Sunday evening

-Over the last nine years, Frost has coached some of the top talent not only in the nation but also in the world.
+Over the last 10 years, Frost has coached some of the top talent not only in the nation but also in the world.
 He has seen seven players (Megan Bozek, Mira Jalosuo, Amanda Kessel, Gigi Marvin, Noora Räty, Anne Schleper and Lee Stecklein) represent their respective countries in the Olympics.
 He also aided the development of former Gophers and Olympians Natalie Darwitz, Kelly Stephens, Lyndsay Wall and Krissy Wendell while a Minnesota assistant coach.
-Frost has coached a total of 12 players to a combined 21 All-American honors.
+Frost has coached a total of 13 players to a combined 23 All-American honors.
 Among those All-Americans is 2013 Patty Kazmaier Memorial Award winner Amanda Kessel.
-A total of nine Minnesota student-athletes have been named Top-10 Patty Kaz Finalists 17 times under Frost's tutelage, including Kelly Pannek and Sarah Potomak in 2016-17.
+A total of 11 Minnesota student-athletes have been named Top-10 Patty Kaz finalists 19 times under Frost's tutelage, including Kelly Pannek and Sarah Potomak in 2016-17.

 Under Frost's guidance, the Gophers have recorded a 3.0 or higher grade point average and increased the team's Academic Progress Rating (APR).
-Minnesota has accumulated 100 WCHA All-Academic Team awards (14 in 2015-16), 32 WCHA Scholar Athlete honorees (seven in 2015-16) and two WCHA Outstanding Student-Athlete of the Year award recipients (Gigi Marvin, 2009 and Kelly Terry, 2014) since Frost took reign.
+Minnesota has accumulated 117 WCHA All-Academic Team awards (17 in 2016-17), 41 WCHA Scholar Athlete honorees (nine in 2015-16) and two WCHA Outstanding Student-Athlete of the Year award recipients (Gigi Marvin, 2009 and Kelly Terry, 2014) since Frost took reign.

 INTERNATIONAL COACHING EXPERIENCE